The most popular act of the 70s!

 Brother and Sister Karen and Richard Carpenter started out in music early on.
 Richard on the Piano and Karen eventually on Vocals but her road to becoming a singer was a long and complicated one.

-At first, Karen started out playing the Glockenspiel, which she hated, but eventually turned to drums, she thought she found her calling.
+At first, Karen started out playing the Glockenspiel, which she hated, but when she eventually turned to drums, she thought she found her calling.
 She would soon be seen practicing rudiments and press rolls for hours on end, and Karen was seemingly set on becoming a professional drummer.

 It is Karen playing drums on the Carpenters’ recordings but the singing is what made her and the Carpenters world famous.